jrdegbe/thamesthrive-api/docs/qa/what_are_the_pros_and cons_of_multi-tenant_setup.md

-# What are the pros and cons of multi-tenant setup of Tracardi?
+# What are the pros and cons of multi-tenant setup of ThamesThrive?

 Pros of Multi-tenant Setup: